 Although the Company anticipates entering into new collaborations from time to time, the Company presently does not anticipate continuing to realize non-royalty revenue from its new and proposed collaborations at levels commensurate with the revenue historically recognized under its older collaborations.
-Moreover, the Company anticipates that it will incur significant operating expenses as the Company increases its research and development, manufacturing, preclinical, clinical and administrative and patent activities.
+Moreover, the Company anticipates that it will incur significant operating expenses as the Company increases its research and development, manufacturing, preclinical, clinical, marketing and administrative and patent activities.
 Accordingly, in the absence of substantial revenues from new corporate collaborations or patent licensing arrangements, royalties on sales of Zenapax or other products licensed under the Company's intellectual property rights or other sources, the Company expects to incur substantial operating losses in the foreseeable future as certain of its earlier stage potential products move into later stage clinical development, as additional potential products are selected as clinical candidates for further development, as the Company invests in new headquarters and additional laboratory and manufacturing facilities or capacity, as the Company defends or prosecutes its patents and patent applications, and as the Company invests in continuing and new research programs or acquires additional technologies, product candidates or businesses.
 For example, the Company expects to invest approximately \$13 million related to the construction of its new headquarters facilities located in Fremont, California, which improvements will include the expansion of laboratory and development facilities.
 The amount of net losses and the time required to reach sustained profitability are highly uncertain.
 To achieve sustained profitable operations, the Company, alone or with its collaborative partners, must successfully discover, develop, manufacture, obtain regulatory approvals for and market potential products.
 No assurances can be given that the Company will be able to achieve or sustain profitability, and results are expected to fluctuate from quarter to quarter and year to year.

 Dependence On Roche With Respect To Zenapax.
 Roche controls the development and marketing of Zenapax, the most advanced of the Company's products in development, and the Company is dependent upon the resources and activities of Roche to pursue commercialization of Zenapax in order for the Company to receive royalties or additional milestone payments from the marketing and development of this product.
 There can be no assurance that Roche's further development, regulatory and marketing efforts will be successful, including without limitation, whether or how quickly Zenapax might receive regulatory approvals in addition to those in the U.S. and Switzerland and how rapidly it might be adopted by the medical community.
-In addition, there can be no assurance that other independently developed products of Roche, including CellCeptr, or others will not compete with or prevent Zenapax from achieving meaningful sales.
+Moreover, Simulect[R], a product competitive with Zenapax, has recently been approved for marketing in the U.S. and Switzerland and there can be no assurance that Roche will successfully market and sell Zenapax against this and other available competitive products.
+In addition, there can be no assurance that other independently developed products of Roche, including CellCept[R], or others will not compete with or prevent Zenapax from achieving meaningful sales.
 Roche's development and marketing efforts for CellCept may result in delays or a relatively smaller resource commitment to product launch and support efforts than might otherwise be obtained for Zenapax if this potentially competitive product were not under development or being marketed.